 GRA 1100C.
-Beginning Computer Graphics.
-An introduction to Photoshop 5.0 through guided instruction and practical use.
+Introduction to Photoshop.
+An introduction to Photoshop 5.
+0 through guided instruction and practical use.
 Concepts taught in this course will include: scanning of images, manipulation of those images, combining text with graphics effectively and creating original pieces.
 Enrollment is recommended for art majors or art related majors.
 Class will consist of three one hour classroom sessions and a required minimum of 3 hours lab time per week.
-(A lab fee will be charged.)
 3 semester hours credit.
 [A]